manthan127/AlertifySwift/README.md

 let suiteDefault = Defaults(suiteName: "suite_name") // suiteDefault.Type is Defaults?
 ```

-You can aslo give it your userDefaults to use
+You can also give it your userDefaults to use
 ```
 let suiteDefault = Defaults(withSuite: UserDefaults(suiteName: "suite_name") ?? .standard)
 ```